Arak Inequalities for Concentration Functions and the Littlewood-Offord Problem: Introduction

-\tc{ \it ``The concentration functions have turned to be extremely useful tool in estimating the uniform distance between convolutions of distributions.
-They have usually appeared on the right-hand sides of the corresponding estimates as remainder terms.
-However, the general estimates obtained previously for the concentration functions of $n$-fold convolutions $F^{n}$ were not sensitive to $Q(F^{n},\tau)$ more rapid than $n^{-1/2}$ in order.\\ \bl {A} considerable improvements in the order of estimate can be achieved by taking into account the structural properties of the distribution $F$ during the estimation.
-Already in considering the example of a distribution~$F$ assigning equal masses to points $x_1, \ldots, x_m$ it became clear that the rate of decrease of $Q(F^{n},0)$ depends essentially on the mutual arrangement of these points: $Q(F^{n},0)$ is all the larger, the more coincidences there are among all possible numbers of the form $\sum_1^m n_k x_k$, where $n_1, \ldots, n_m$ are nonnegative integers and $\sum_1^m n_k =n$.
-Number theory specialists have known for a long time $($see Freiman~\cite{F}$)$ that if there are many such coincidences, then the set $\{x_1, \ldots, x_m\}$ must have an uncomplicated arithmetic structure, in a specific sense.\\ \bl {It} turned out that analogous considerations could be used when the distribution~$F$ is arbitrary, and the argument~$\tau$ is nonzero: for large $n$ the value of $Q(F^{n},\tau)$ is essentially greater than zero only if the main mass of $F$ is concentrated near some finite set~$K$ having a simple arithmetical structure.
+A considerable improvements in the order of estimate can be achieved by taking into account the structural properties of the distribution $F$ during the estimation.
+Already in considering the example of a distribution~$F$ assigning equal masses to points $x_1,\dots, x_m$, it became clear that the rate of decrease of $Q(F^n,0)$ depends essentially on the mutual arrangement of these points: $Q(F^{n},0)$ is all the larger, the more coincidences there are among all possible numbers of the form $\sum_1^m n_k x_k$, where $n_1,\dots,n_m$ are nonnegative integers and $\sum_1^m n_k =n$.
+Number theory specialists have known for a long time {\rm (see Freiman~\cite{16})}, that if there are many such coincidences, then the set $\{x_1, \dots, x_m\}$ have an uncomplicated arithmetic structure, in a specific sense.

+It turned out that analogous considerations could be used when the distribution~$F$ is arbitrary, and the argument~$\tau$ is nonzero: for large $n$ the value of $Q(F^{n},\tau)$ is essentially greater than zero only if the main mass of $F$ is concentrated near some finite set~$K$ having a simple arithmetical structure.
 It was possible to write this fairly vague qualitative idea in the form of some new estimates for concentration functions of distributions of sums of independent terms.''}

-This text is clearly an analogue of descriptions of the Inverse Principles in the papers of Nguyen, Tao and Vu \cite{Nguyen and Vu}, \cite{Nguyen and Vu13} and~\cite{Tao and Vu} (see Section~\ref{2}). \tc{A difference being that they restrict themselves to the classical Littlewood--Offord problem while discussing the arithmetic structure of the coefficients $a_1,\ldots,a_n$ only.
-This means that one deals with distributions of sums of non-identically distributed random vectors of special type only.
-A further difference is that, in \cite{Nguyen and Vu} and \cite{Nguyen and Vu13}, the multivariate case is studied as well.}
+This text is an analogue of descriptions of the inverse principles in the papers of Nguyen, Tao and Vu~\cite{27}, \cite{28} and~\cite{35} (see~\S\,2).
+A difference being that they restrict themselves to the classical Littlewood--Offord problem while discussing the arithmetic structure of the coefficients $a_1,\dots,a_n$ under condition~$Q(F_a, \tau)\ge n^{-A}$, where $A$ is a positive constant.
+In this case that one deals with distributions of sums of non-identically distributed random vectors of special type only.
+A further difference is that, in~\cite{27} and~\cite{28}, the multivariate case is studied as well.